dowjones/hammer/docs/pages/editconfig.md

 * **accounts**: *optional* comma-separated list of accounts to check and report for issue in square brackets.
 Use this key to override accounts from **aws.accounts** in [config.json](#11-master-aws-account-settings);
 * **ignore_accounts**: *optional* comma-separated list of accounts to ignore during check.
 Use this key to exclude accounts from **aws.accounts** in [config.json](#11-master-aws-account-settings);
 * **reporting**: defines whether Dow Jones Hammer will report detected issues to JIRA/Slack.
 The default value is `false`;
+### 2.15.
+Redshift unencrypted cluster issues

+This section describes how to detect whether you have unencrypted redshift cluster issues or not.
+Refer to [issue-specific playbook](playbook15_redshift_unencryption.html) for further details.

+Edit the **redshift_encryption** section of the `config.json` file to configure the handling of this issue.

+Parameters:
+* **enabled**: enables/disables issue identification.
+The default value is `true`;
+* **ddb.table_name**: the name of the DynamoDB table where Dow Jones Hammer will put detection results.
+The default value is `hammer-redshift-unencrypted`.
+* **reporting**: defines whether Dow Jones Hammer will report detected issues to JIRA/Slack.
+The default value is `false`;
+* **remediation**: defines whether Dow Jones Hammer will automatically remediate the detected issue.
+The default value is `false`;
+* **remediation_retention_period**: the amount of days that should pass between the detection of an issue and its automatic remediation by Dow Jones Hammer.
+The default value is `0`.

+### 2.16.
+Redshift publicly accessibly cluster issues.

+This section describes how to detect whether you have publicly accessible redshift cluster issues or not.
+Refer to [issue-specific playbook](playbook16_redshift_public_clusters.html) for further details.

+Edit the **redshift_public_access** section of the `config.json` file to configure the handling of this issue.

+Parameters:
+* **enabled**: enables/disables issue identification.
+The default value is `true`;
+* **ddb.table_name**: the name of the DynamoDB table where Dow Jones Hammer will put detection results.
+The default value is `hammer-redshift-public-access`.
+* **reporting**: defines whether Dow Jones Hammer will report detected issues to JIRA/Slack.
+The default value is `false`;
+* **remediation**: defines whether Dow Jones Hammer will automatically remediate the detected issue.
+The default value is `false`;
+* **remediation_retention_period**: the amount of days that should pass between the detection of an issue and its automatic remediation by Dow Jones Hammer.
+The default value is `0`.

+### 2.17.
+Redshift logging issues

+This section describes how to detect whether you have redshift logging enabled or not.
+Refer to [issue-specific playbook](playbook17_redshift_audit_logging.html) for further details.

+Edit the **redshift_logging** section of the `config.json` file to configure the handling of this issue.

+Parameters:
+* **enabled**: enables/disables issue identification.
+The default value is `true`;
+* **ddb.table_name**: the name of the DynamoDB table where Dow Jones Hammer will put detection results.
+The default value is `hammer-redshift-logging`.
+* **reporting**: defines whether Dow Jones Hammer will report detected issues to JIRA/Slack.
+The default value is `false`;
+* **remediation**: defines whether Dow Jones Hammer will automatically remediate the detected issue.
+The default value is `false`;
+* **remediation_retention_period**: the amount of days that should pass between the detection of an issue and its automatic remediation by Dow Jones Hammer.
+The default value is `0`.